fastai/fastai/docs_src/nbval/README.md

     py.test --nbval my_notebook.ipynb

-If the output lines are going to be sanitized, an extra flag, `--sanitize-with` together with the path to a confguration file with regex expressions, must be passed, i.e.
+If the output lines are going to be sanitized, an extra flag, `--sanitize-with` together with the path to a configuration file with regex expressions, must be passed, i.e.

     py.test --nbval my_notebook.ipynb --sanitize-with path/to/my_sanitize_file